tomzx/blog.tomrochette.com-content/agi/papers/eliezer-yudkowsky-levels-of-organization-in-general-intelligence/article.md

 ### Microtasks
 * Forming a complex concept requires an incremental path to that complex concept - a series of building-block concepts and precursor concepts so that the final step is a leap of manageable size
 * Under the microtask developmental model, this would be implemented by a series of microtasks of ascending difficulty and complexity, in order to coax the AI into forming the precursor concepts leading up to the formation of complex concepts and abstract concepts

+### Interactions on the Concept Level
+* To summarize some of the complexity bound up in concept-concept interactions:
+	* Concepts are associated with other concepts.
+Activating a concept can "prime" a nearby concept, where "priming" is usually experimentally measured in terms of decreased reaction time
+	* Nearby concepts may sometimes "slip" under cognitive pressures
+	* Concepts, in their role as categories, share territory
+	* Concepts, in their role as categories, have supercategory and subcategory relationships
+	* Concepts possess transformation relations (a -> b, 1 -> 2)
+	* Concepts act as verbs, adjectives, and adverbs as well as nouns
+	* Concepts, in their role as symbols with auditory, visual, or gestural tags, play a fundamental role in both human communication and internal human conceptualization

+## 2.6 The Thought Level
+* Thoughts are structures of combinatorial concepts that alter imagery within the workspace of sensory modalities

 # See also